-- For the past decade, atmospheric acoustics has been one of the most significant and productive research areas at NCPA.
+- For the past decade, applied acoustics has been one of the most significant and productive research areas at NCPA.
 Early success led, in 2002, to the formation of the Acoustic Center of Excellence (ACOE), which is a partnership between NCPA, the Army at Picatinny Arsenal (ARDEC), and private industry.
 The role of NCPA in this partnership is to provide the ACOE with the basic research required to keep the Center at the leading edge of technology and to provide for education of personnel to develop the technologies of tomorrow.
 The role of private industry is to transition that research into acoustic devices that may prove of value to the Army.
 The role of ARDEC includes both transitioning of research and field testing and evaluation of acoustic devices.

 - In the past year, ACOE has provided support to the Army Test and Evaluation Command (ATEC) with Soldier Wearable Acoustic Targeting System (SWATS) II testing at Aberdeen Proving Ground to obtain Safety Certification.
 This allowed for a Limited User Assessment (LUA) using 1000 SWATS units delivered to the Rapid Equipping Force for theater use.